barrykyla/FinalProject/README.md

 photoshop, so this project would be authentically mine.

 There were many challenges that faced me during this final and at times I honestly felt like it was not going to get done.
-I did not anticipate for this project to be as difficult as I expected,but am happy for the challenge.
+I did not anticipate for this project to be as difficult as it was,but am happy for the challenge.

 # Inspiration Image:
 ***